saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-17-saltstack-pillar-data-and-map-files.md

 }
 </pre>

 The file contains several hostnames and IP addresses.
-The file was added to the pillar using the following YAML:
+The file was added to the pillar by means of the top file using the following YAML:

 <pre style="font-size:12px">
 base: